rescale_intensity#

 in_range

 Min./max. intensity of input images.
 If not given, in_range is set to pattern min./max intensity.
 Contrast stretching is performed when in_range is set to a narrower intensity range than the input patterns.
-Must be None if relative=True or percentiles are passed.
+Must be None if relative is True or percentiles are given.

 out_range